equinor/energyvision/multisite.md

 While the global site is using a complex menu structure to fit its needs, the satellite pages will probably need a simpler solution to navigation, which will be a difference between the two solutions.

+The global site has static, archived content, which will be automatically included in the satellite pages as well, with todays code base.
+We would need a way to hide or not load that type of content for satellites.

 Weaknesses:

 + Need to host studios ourselves.